ayhameed/Fire-detection/readme.md

         - /gan : contains functions used to build and compile the GAN model

     - /model: contains the ipynb files for both models and the data preprocessing script
+        - load_binary_mask.py : a py script to load binary masks from a path
         - unet : the notebook file containing the unet model and results
         - gan : the notebook file containing the data generation process
         - unet_gan : the notenook file containing the unet model trained with gan data and the results